Our Team

 Andrea Hinkhouse

-Andrea Hinkhouse (she/her) devotes positive energy and motivation to language learners.
-Andrea works as both an Educational and Freelance Interpreter.
-Andrea’s childhood best friend was Deaf, and they are still best friends to this day.
-Andrea graduated from Iowa Western Community College’s Interpreter Training Program in 2013 and has a BA in Communication Arts.
+Andrea Hinkhouse (she/her) brings positive energy and motivation to her work as an Interpreter.
+With a childhood best friend who is Deaf, Andrea's passion for sign language has remained strong throughout her life.
+She graduated from Iowa Western Community College's Interpreter Training Program and holds a BA in Communication Arts.

 Sam.jpg